drshahizan/software-engineering/project/project/sec01/systema/readme.md

 <img src="https://user-images.githubusercontent.com/129236451/238515408-8649c734-92ee-42f7-a27b-4bb271fffdcf.png" height="30%" width="60%">

 ### Software Component/ Modules:
-- Modules

 | Module | Function | Description |
 | -----:| ----- | ------ |
-|Registration and Authentication | UC001 Sign Up
+| Registration and Authentication | UC001 Sign Up
 UC002 Email Verification
 UC003 Reset Password
 UC004 Login| Users can sign up using their UTM email.
 Users can verify the email used to sign up.
 Users can reset their password.
-Users can login with their username and password.
+Users can login with their username and password. |
-|

 - Use Case Diagram